Easy Squash Casserole for Party or Potluck

 The Ritz butter crackers add flavor and texture to the topping.
 I thought I wanted to divide the summer squash casserole into 2 portions so I got out my square Le Creuset baking dish and a round deep pie dish ~ red and blue.

-In full transparency, I stopped eating dairy last October when I started following a new eating plan.
-That means no cheese, no dairy, no pasta, no rice, no sugar, no beans, no legumes.
-The secret was a daily 8 ~ 12 ounces of bone broth for breakfast.
-The result was a 20~pound loss which is exactly what I wanted.
-I met my goal back in January and have maintained the loss.
+In full transparency, I stopped eating dairy 18 months ago when I started following a new eating plan.
+That means no cheese, no dairy, no pasta, no rice, no sugar, no beans, and no legumes.
+The secret is a daily 8 – 12 ounces of bone broth for breakfast.
+The result was a 20-pound loss which is exactly what I wanted.
+I met my goal back in January of 2021 and have maintained the loss.

 I do occasionally have a “cheat meal”, which I plan for.
 Or I may have just a bite or two of something really good like this summer squash casserole.